cms-opendata-education/cms-jupyter-materials-english/README.md

   - This folder contains several exercises to be carried out using Jupyter
 - Data
   - Here you can find all the data used in the Notebooks and also a few extra files in csv-format

+This material is made available under a CC-BY licence https://creativecommons.org/licenses/by/4.0/